wilsonmar/VisualStudio/AzureCosting.md

 contains the **Azure Pricing Calculator** to determine total cost based on your estimated usage of server, database, notifications, etc. which are not free.

+Under App Service, free usage is with IP address and HTTP protocol rather than domain names with HTTPS.
+Sharing a single site (domain) costs $0.0013/hour or $9.98 per month of 7446 hours.

+QUESTION:
+Is this an error in the calculator?

+24 hours in a day * 31 days = 744.
+Since the number of days during each month varies, the actual total would vary as well.
+The calculation is for a month that has 31 days.

+However, servers are not typically used continuously the whole month.

+Most performance testing runs are conducted in bursts of an hour or a few hours.

 ## <a name="Cost Comparison"> Cost Comparison Spreadsheet</a>
 Analysis of prices are in my Excel (97-2000 format) file https://onedrive.live.com/view.aspx?cid=4cf625875c66377a&page=view&resid=4CF625875C66377A!25949&parId=4CF625875C66377A!135&app=Excel.